adobe/faast-path-to-beautiful-apps/chapters/chapter-1.md

 ### 2. Create Config.json File

 1. Navigate to Adobe I/O Console at [https://console.adobe.io](https://console.adobe.io) in your browser
-    - Login with the `Lab Administration` administrator credential that are provided on the front page.
+    - Login with the credential that are provided on the slide.
     ![1](../images/1.png)
 2. Select `Integrations`, and you should see the following screen
     ![2](../images/2.png)